Use knowledge sources with a chatbot

 The number of pages you can select depends on your plan limits and the number of other knowledge sources already connected.
 The maximum number is displayed at the top of the dialog box.

-Checking the Select all checkbox will select as many pages as possible, within the number of available knowledge sources.
-The pages will be selected in the order that they appear in the dialog box, from top to bottom.
+The Select first XX pages button will select as many pages as possible, within the number of available knowledge sources.
+The pages are selected in the order that they appear in the dialog box, from top to bottom.

 Limitations